contact enquiry list

 Does your venue have a sound limiter?
 If so, this could rule out some rock and pop bands with drums or bass.
 DJs can turn down the volume much more easily than a drummer can soften their playing.

 Sound limiters cut off power when noise hits a certain level - usually around 95db, which is quiet for most bands.
 Smaller bands might still be an option, but make sure they know there’s a sound limiter as power outages can cause costly damage to equipment.
+For more info on sound limiters, check out our detailed article.

-But if you’re lucky enough to have a late licence, why not have both a band and a DJ?
+If you’re lucky enough to have a late licence, why not have both a band and a DJ?
 This way you can have wall-to-wall music and your guests can really dance the night away.

 5. Mobility